By Wendy Kawada

 The next thing I knew there were three girls (not Asian) surrounding me and started yelling things I did not hear or comprehend at the time.
 A very tall man in a suit had come out of nowhere and put himself between me and these women.
 The women were yelling and threatening the man who held his ground.
 Supposedly they had a weapon but they ended up running off quickly as a large crowd started to gather.
 I never got to thank that man as he disappeared just as quickly as he appeared.
 Thank goodness for people who stand up for others.
 It broke my heart to see nobody defending the lady in New York.

 I don’t know why these women attacked me.
 It was lunchtime in the Financial District, the busiest time on the street.
 I looked like nobody in my jeans and hoodie and had obviously nothing on me to steal.
 I didn’t recognize any of these women.
 Was it racially motivated?
 I’ll never truly know.

 But hearing about the incident of the Filipino-American woman attacked in San Jose at the train station reminded me of exactly what happened to me.
 I felt a little PTSD when I read that story and I find myself looking over my shoulder when out in public…again.
 Now I park as close to work as possible and try not to run errands in San Francisco.
 I worry about my husband working in the city as well, as it seems it doesn’t matter if you are young, old, big, small, male, female or even have a child with you!

 I wonder…would someone still attack me even while I am six months pregnant?
 Does that make me more or less of a potential target?

 I tell my husband now to be safe and keep an eye around him at all times.
 The realization of how this is affecting me and all of us is heartbreaking and fills me with anger.
 It’s all our reality right now that we’re filled with worry when we go outside.
-I can truly have a glimpse on what the Black-American experience must be like everyday.
+I can truly have a glimpse of what the Black-American experience must be like every day.
 Heartbreaking and anger.

 If you want to support the AAPI community.